top of page

 Also, you need to arrange for someone to drive you to the clinic and to pick you up after the surgery.

 Your doctor may give you a handout on preparing for your surgery.
-You can see a sample of Dr. Chapeskie's handout here.
+You can see a sample handout here.
 It is important to follow the instructions your doctor gives you before surgery.

 I have Raynaud's Phenomenon, Diabetes, or poor circulation in my feet.
 Can I still have the Vandenbos Surgery?